 You won’t find big-name sportsbooks like DraftKings or FanDuel in Arkansas; instead, you will find mobile betting apps connected to the state's three retail betting locations.
 These sportsbooks include Betly, Bet Saracen, and Oaklawn Sports, which can be downloaded on both IOS and Android devices and used throughout the state.

-They may not be well-known apps outside of Arkansas, but they allow bettors to gamble from their homes, which was not possible before 2022.
+They may not be well-known apps outside of Arkansas, but they allow bettors to gamble from their homes, which was impossible before 2022.
 Up until that point, bettors needed to be on location at one of these three retail casinos, but a rule change in 2021 made sports betting more accessible for bettors while also helping these retail locations keep turning a profit.

 State legislation allows up to eight online sportsbooks to be live in the state at one time, but for now, there are only plans for one more mobile book to join the market.
 That sportsbook will be tied directly to the new Legends Resort and Casino that is being built, but the timetable for launch is still yet to be determined.